 - Zipper for easy entry and exit of cats.

 - A circular bag for carrying might be a little small to hold the enclosure house.

-If you don’t have any cat house yet, this not suitable for regular use.
-But if you do want to go outside with your cat, this cat house will come handy.
+If you don’t have any cat houses yet, this not suitable for regular use.
+But if you do want to go outside with your cat, this cat house will come in handy.

 Why would you ever need a cat house?